gregmarine/isotopical/public/assets/collections/recipes/instant-pot-chicken-and-noodles.md

 # Ingredients

-- 2 large chicken breasts
+- 2 large chicken breasts (or 3 medium)
-- 22 oz can cream of chicken soup
+- 22.6 oz can cream of chicken soup
-- 4 cups chicken broth
+- 4 cups reduced sodium chicken broth
 - 8 tbsp (1 stick) of butter
 - 4 garlic cloves, minced
-- 1/4 tsp seasoning
+- 1/4 tsp seasoning (poultry or similar)
-- 3/4 tsp salt
+- 3/4 tsp salt (or to taste, or less if you using standard broth)
 - 1/4 tsp pepper
 - 1/4 garlic powder
 - 24 oz frozen egg noodles (Reames brand)